Lefteye Flounders: Family Bothidae

 Identification: Oval-shaped with a highly arched lateral line.
 The mouth is small and the pectoral fin is longer than the head.
 Uniform brown or tannish above with blue spots and generally two larger and darker spots (ocelli), one located near the pectoral fin and the other farther back.

-Habitat: From the surf to 446 feet but generally in water 20-164 feet deep.
+Habitat: From the surf zone down to to 446 feet but typically in water 20-164 feet deep.
 Generally found on sandy spots among eelgrass beds, kelp or rocks.
 Favorite foods include small shrimp, crab and squid.

 Piers: More common to deeper water, fantails are an infrequent catch at piers; primarily taken at piers from Santa Barbara south.
 I have only taken four from piers—Huntington Beach Pier (1994), Malibu Pier (2014), Gaviota Pier (2008), and Pismo Beach Pier (1977).